caprosset/cloudinary-setup-example/README.md

 Install the following 3 packages in your project folder:
 * [cloudinary](https://www.npmjs.com/package/cloudinary)
 * [multer-storage-cloudinary](https://www.npmjs.com/package/multer-storage-cloudinary)
-* [multer](https://www.npmjs.com/package/multer) => like body-parser, Multer parses incoming bodies and allows us to parse files also (unlike body-parses that parses only data)
+* [multer](https://www.npmjs.com/package/multer) => like body-parser, Multer parses incoming bodies but also allows us to parse files  (unlike body-parser that parses only data)

 In your terminal:
 ```